MSN Music

 MSN Music was a part of MSN's web services.
-It delivered music news, music videos, spotlights on new music, artist information, and live performances of artists.
+It delivered music news, music videos, spotlights on new music, artist information, and live performances of artists, as well as Internet radio streams.
 The website also served as a digital music store from 2004 to 2008.
+The website launched in April 2001 at music.msn.com.
+Prior to launching MSN Music, Microsoft acquired MongoMusic on September 13, 2000, and merged its technology.